wmacmillan/modern-data-product-co/docs/content.md

 :  the technical elements of a system that provide unique value to users and/or customers.

 Business Purpose
-: specific processes by which the business logic is utilized for value creation.
+: specific processes for value creation.

 Business Case
 : a seperable domain of one or more business purposes which define value for clients.